ShadowOfHumanity/PDF-WEB/readme.md

     - TB/GB processed
     - PDFS Converted

+# EXTRA TODO
+    - add animations to loading page, make website more interactive.
+    - add some loading when going to other pages.

 # EXTRA INFO --> AI GH-CP IS USED FOR SIZING ON MOBILE, TABLET, LAPTOP, ECT.